terminusdb/terminusdb-client-js/docs/api/accesscontrol.md

 ## new AccessControl new new()
-The AccessControl object has various methods to control the access for users. new for the credential you can use the JWT token or the API token
+The AccessControl object has various methods to control the access for users. new for the credential you can use the JWT token or the API token new

 **Example**
 ```javascript